 "When you compare our rooms, I'm definitely a lot tidier," revealed Kimmich, who shared a flat with Poulsen while the pair were only household names in their own living room in Leipzig.
 "And fortunately we have two bathrooms.
 If I had to wait for Yussi to do his hair, we would always arrive late."

 That did happen, at least to Poulsen, after the pair had joined Leipzig at the same time in 2013, and the Denmark international paid for his tardy arrival to training by missing the club's next match.
 In the third division.
 Since then, RBL's fortunes have changed massively, and so have Poulsen's.

-If he features in Leipzig's Matchday 27 encounter at Mainz on Sunday, Poulsen will register a club record 250th competitive appearance for Die Roten Bullen.
-That will add another line to a gripping story whose latest chapter was focused on him wearing the captain's armband for the first time in the Matchday 26 draw at Freiburg.
+He's now the club's record appearance holder with 293 games as of the end of the 2020/21 season.
+That adds another line to a gripping story whose latest chapter was focused on him wearing the captain's armband for the first time in the Matchday 26 draw at Freiburg.
 Julian Nagelsmann might even forgive him for occasionally being late for training now...

 Not that Poulsen has been caught slacking since moving out of the shared flat with Kimmich in a bid to be more independent.

 "The first bit of Yussuf's play I saw on video was that after losing the ball, he sprinted the entire length of the pitch to win it back, and he did that several times a game," said then-RBL boss Alexander Zorniger.

 "He always pushes himself beyond his limits, and embodies dynamism, desire, and a willingness to learn.
 When he can't do anymore, that's when I know he has absolutely nothing left in the tank."